-- F. Renewal Memorandum of Agreement Between Education and Law Enforcement Officials (2011/Revisions) The Board of Education renewed the Amendment to the Memorandum of Agreement between Education and Law Enforcement Officials (2011/Revisions). - G. District Nursing Services Plan 2011-12 School Year
+F. Renewal - Memorandum of Agreement Between Education and Law Enforcement Officials (2011/Revisions)

+The Superintendent recommends that the Board of Education renew the Amendment to the Memorandum of Agreement Between Education and Law Enforcement Officials (2011/Revisions).

+G. District Nursing Services Plan - 2011-12 School Year

-The Board of Education adopted the district's Nursing Services Plan for the 2011-12 school year pursuant to N.J.A.C.6A:16-2.1(f)3 and NJAC 6:2.1(a)10.
+The Superintendent recommends that the Board of Education adopt the district's Nursing Services Plan for the 2011-12 school year pursuant to NJAC 6A:16-2.1(f)3 and NJAC 6:2.1(a)10.